 i.
 If you get the service from a third party’s TV package.
 In that case, you can only get the service in the UK, Channel Islands or Isle of Man.

 ii. if you get the service though BT Sport online or the BT Sport app.
-In those cases, you can only get the service in the UK, Channel Islands or Isle of Man or when you’re temporarily in another EU country.
+In those cases, you can only get the service in the UK, Channel Islands or Isle of Man.

 c.
 You agree that you'll do the following in connection with the service.

 - Follow any reasonable instructions we give you and help us run our security checks.

 i.
 Get any permission we need to provide the service to you.

 ii.
 Tell us if you change your name, address, email address, mobile number, payment details or anything else we might need to know about.
 Your address must remain within the UK.

 iii.
 Do everything you can to keep your BT ID username and password private and stop anyone else from using them.
 You should also keep your bill and account details safe from fraudsters.
 There is guidance on this on the website at bt.com/scams.

 iv.
 Tell us straight away, and change your BT ID password, if you think or know that someone else knows your BT ID username and password.